Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 multiple advanced distributed training algorithms including:

 - `Gradient AllReduce <https://tutorials.baguasys.com/algorithms/gradient-allreduce>`_ for centralized synchronous communication, where gradients are averaged among all workers.
-- `Decentralized SGD <https://tutorials.baguasys.com/algorithms/decentralized>`_ for decentralized synchronous communication, where each worker exchange data with one or a few specific workers.
+- `Decentralized SGD <https://tutorials.baguasys.com/algorithms/decentralized>`_ for decentralized synchronous communication, where each worker exchanges data with one or a few specific workers.
 - `ByteGrad <https://tutorials.baguasys.com/algorithms/bytegrad>`_ and `QAdam <https://tutorials.baguasys.com/algorithms/q-adam>`_ for low precision communication, where data is compressed into low precision before communication.
 - `Asynchronous Model Average <https://tutorials.baguasys.com/algorithms/async-model-average>`_ for asynchronous communication, where workers are not required to be synchronized in the same iteration in a lock-step style.